How Deep Can You Snorkel? – Underwater Snorkeling Guide

 - Learn how to store a little extra oxygen in your body.
 Before holding your breath, take 5 short breaths which will get some oxygen pumping through your bloodstream.
 Repeat this, and you will notice that you can hold your breath for a longer period of time now.
 Remember not to overdo it.
 If you take up too much carbon dioxide, you’ll start feeling dizzy and you may pass out.

 It is absolutely crucial that when you try out these experiments, you have a snorkel buddy with you.
-Any mishaps when you’re alone could be detrimental to your life.
+Any mishaps when you’re alone while you snorkel and perform these breath-holding exercises could be detrimental to your life.

 There may come a point where your body suddenly feels drained and exhausted.
 This is when your oxygen supply has run out.
 Avoid reaching this stage because resurfacing will be difficult and you will be at risk of passing out.